mgkeen/magicWeaponShop/README.md

 - Fresh flails have 0 magic
 - Each day a flail gains 1 magic
 - Flails cost 25 + their magic level
-- There is no discount for second hand flails
+- There is no discount for second hand flails,
 - Flails with dragon blood gain 2 magic per day
+- Second hand flails have a magic level according to their age (1 magic per day until dragon blood, then 2)